-International Development Design Summits began in 2007 with a 4-week event held at the Massachusetts Institute of Technology (MIT).
-21 summits will have been held by the end of 2017 in 12 countries across 4 continents.
-IDDSummits have covered themes ranging from agriculture to disaster relief to cookstoves and more!
+International Development Design Summits began in 2007 at the Massachusetts Institute of Technology (MIT).
+21 summits have been held since in 12 countries across 4 continents.

-IDIN was established with a grant from USAID - Global Development Lab to support the 823 growing members of the Network from 62 different countries - all of whom have attended an IDDSummit, and together have co-created over 104 projects with communities around the world.
+IDIN was established in 2011 to support the 1000+ members of the Network - all of whom have attended or organized an IDDS and together have co-created over 104 projects with communities around the world.

 of IDDS Participants go on to teach what they learned to others in their communities.

 International Development Innovation Network members in 65 different countries.

 people reached by innovations supported through the International Development Innovation Network.

 IDIN is supported by universities around the world including, but not limited to: MIT, Olin College, UC Davis, Colorado State University, KNUST Ghana, National Technology Business Center Zambia, Singapore Polytechnic, Information Technology University Pakistan, Universidad de Valle de Guatemala y Colombia.